-While everyone would agree that the best perk of becoming a teacher is the opportunity to help children become self-aware individuals and instill them with a life-long love of learning, you don't hear much about the other perks and benefits of being a teacher.
-Check out this list of the top ten benefits of being a teacher:
+While most teachers would agree that the main benefit of becoming a teacher is the opportunity to help children become self-aware individuals and instill them with a life-long love of learning, you don't hear much about the other perks and benefits of being a teacher.

 Ten Reasons to Pursue a Teaching Career

-9. More than Just an Apple a Day
+- More than Just an Apple a Day

 8. Love Your Education Career